twitter-archive/haplocheirus/README.md

   Fetch a span of entries from a timeline.
 The offset & length are counted from most recent to oldest, so an offset of 0 is the newest entry.

-- `getSince(timeline: string, entryId: i64): list<TimelineEntry>`
+- `getRange(timeline: string, fromId: option<i64>, toId: option<i64>): list<TimelineEntry>`

-  Fetch any entries that have been added after entryId.
+  Fetch any entries that have been added after fromId, until toId.
-  *This may include entries with a lower id that were inserted out of order.*
+  *This may include entries with a lower or higher id that were inserted out of order.*
-  The results are always sorted by recency.

 - `set(timeline: string, entries: list<TimelineEntry>)`